jobe1366/Rotated-airplane-detection/README.md

  --load_weights last \
  --head_only False
 ```
-## :dart:Evaluation
+## Evaluation
-The evaluation stage is impelemented based on the this [paper](https://ieeexplore.ieee.org/abstract/document/9145130)
+The evaluation stage is impelemented based on the following [paper](https://ieeexplore.ieee.org/abstract/document/9145130)

-### file structure of evaluation stage
+### B. file tree
 ```
+# file structure of evaluation stage should be as below.

 evaluation/
     -gt_labels/
         -*.txt